-WIT2023: The 8th World Innovative Technology Challenge
+WIT2024: The 9th World Innovative Technology Challenge

-Presentation Categories (max 4 players per team)
+Presentation Category (max 4 players per team)

-Innovative Technology Challenge – Chair: Daniel Ricardo, Jun Jo
+Innovative Technology Challenge – Chair:

 • Each team will build a technological solution (robot, UAV, smart house etc.) that demonstrates innovative design and application for a problem related to Covid19 or one of the 17 UN sustainable development goals.
 For this competition: